conan-nhat-nguyen/phishing-email-detector/README.md

 ConocoPhillips Innovation Challenge

 Write an email in 500 words to invite this candidate to click on the official website of salesforce and on a generated url for scheduling an appointment for the interview.
-Make it appealing for candidate""
+Make it appealing for candidate"
 ~~~

 Here is what ChatGPT gives us back:
 ~~~
-Subject: Exclusive Invitation for an Exciting Opportunity at Salesforce!
+"Subject: Exclusive Invitation for an Exciting Opportunity at Salesforce!

 Dear Quoc (Giza) Nguyen,